liufengyun/stoic/README.md

 A **capability** is a term of type *E*.

-An **effect-closed environment** is an environment from which (1) it’s impossible to construct a term whose type is E. (2) any constructed term which is an arrow type is effect-closed; (3) any constructed term which is a universal type is effect-closed.
+An **effect-closed environment** is an environment from which (1) it’s impossible to construct a term whose type is E; (2) any constructed term which is an arrow type is effect-closed; (3) any constructed term which is a universal type is effect-closed.